dailydotdev/docs/src/pages/faqs.md

     <summary>I can't login (or create an account) as my email is being used</summary>
         <p>You have already registered with daily.dev, but possibly used Google or GitHub to sign up</p>
         <p>The quickest way to solve this is to use the provider you signed up with to login.</p>
-        <p>However if you are still having problems (or wish to change to using email and password to sign in), please email <a href="mailto:support@daily.dev">support@daily.dev</a> with your daily.dev username and our friendly team will help you resolve it!</p>
+        <p>However, if you are still having problems (or wish to change to using email and password to sign in), please email <a href="mailto:support@daily.dev">support@daily.dev</a> with your daily.dev username and our friendly team will help you resolve it!</p>
 </details>
 <details>
     <summary>How to request a new feature?</summary>